Feature request #3138

 - an info page, better if open to coments

-#1 Updated by Andreas Neumann almost 7 years ago
+#1 Updated by Andreas Neumann over 7 years ago

 I will list here some of my expectations regarding the new centralized plugin repository - and related to it - some extensions on the Python plugin installer: